open-mmlab/mmdetection/docs/en/tutorials/customize_runtime.md

 checkpoint_config = dict(interval=1)
 ```

-The users could set `max_keep_ckpts` to only save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
+The users could set `max_keep_ckpts` to save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
 More details of the arguments are [here](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.CheckpointHook)

 #### Log config